-Our starting point in this investigation lies with the distribution of nuclear stress.
+The starting point of this final arc lies in the distribution of nuclear stress.

 - Mandar, like English, requires the main prominence of the ι to fall at the right edge. - The default placement of sentential stress is marked with caps in the following example: - (44) U-bengan=i buku lo iALI.
 1ERG-give=3ABS book to NAME "I gave books to ALI."